JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 the 1st time it runs it will setup the tables, and insert some data on the `users_doc` table.
 The other 2 tables, the ones we didn't seed any data into, are to check that we can create all sorts of tables, as one would expect, by running `liquibase`.

-If you run it again and again it won't redo the db work unless you add something to Liquibase's changelog.<br>
+if you run it again and again it won't redo the db work unless you add something to Liquibase's changelog.<br>
 `Liquibase` will create 2 tables for internal use, where it stores which changes have already been made.
 These two tables are ***`databasechangelog`*** and ***`databasechangeloglock`***.<br>
-We can just ignore them
+we can just ignore them

 this should be all for setting up a Java SpringBoot project to support our `PostgreSQL` series of notes.